Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 ## Add product options

-There are products where the customer has the option of customizing them.
-For example, shirts with an optional flocking, or photos with an optional printing on cups or other objects.
+There are products where the buyer has the option of customizing them.
+If a store has the appropriate technical capabilities, this could be shirts with optional flocking, for example, or photos that a customer can have printed on mugs or other items.
 In these cases, a specific service is associated to an offer.
-This service is optionally available for the customers and can be purchased additionally.
+This service is optional for customers and can be purchased additionally.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- Offers relevant to product options have been associated to the offers to which they are related.
+- Offers relevant to product options have been associated to the offers to which they are related, see [Create product options](../Integration/07_ManageOffers.md#create-product-options).

 #### Procedure